George Foreman vs. Shannon Briggs: Background

-The Fight
+The fight

 The fight was a controversial one as many felt Foreman had clearly won the fight, though it would be Briggs who would ultimately pick up the victory by way of majority decision.
 Through the course of the fight, Foreman landed more punches and had a higher percentage of his punches land than Briggs.
 Foreman landed 284 of his 488 punches for a 58% success rate while Briggs only landed 45% of his punches, going 223 for 494.

 Foreman spent much of the fight as the aggressor while Briggs spent a lot of the fight retreating.
 In the later rounds Foreman's power punches seemed to take a toll on the younger Briggs, as he began slowing down and all but abandoned his tactic of moving away from Foreman and was hit from some heavy shots as a result.
 In the 12th and final round, Foreman tried hard for a knockout victory and was able to break Briggs' nose but was unable to score a knockdown.
 As a result, the result went to the judge's scorecards.

 Unofficial HBO scorer Harold Lederman had Foreman clearly winning the fight at 116–112 (eight rounds to four), but none of the three official scorers had Foreman the victor.
 One judge scored the fight a draw at 114–114 while the other two had the fight scored 116–112 and 117–113 in favor of Briggs, giving him both the majority decision win and the Lineal heavyweight title.

 Aftermath

-The fight proved to be the final one of Foreman's career.
+The fight proved to be the last of Foreman's career.
 However, shortly after his loss to Briggs, his promoters Jeff Wald and Irving Azoff, feeling that Foreman had clearly won, launched a protest in an effort to get the decision overturned which would allow Foreman to move on to face Lewis for his WBC heavyweight title; the decision, though, was upheld.

 In 1998, Foreman agreed to come out of retirement once again to face another aging legend in Larry Holmes with a date set for January 23, 1999, but the bout was called off after the promoter could not pay the remaining $9 million of Foreman's promised $10 million purse.
 Foreman would finish his career with an overall record of 76–5.
 In his 10-year comeback from 1987 to 1997, Foreman went 31–3 with 26 knockouts.
 In addition, none of the 34 fighters he faced during that span were able to score a knockdown over him.

 Briggs, on the other hand, secured a WBC championship fight with Lennox Lewis, which was set for March 28, 1998.
 Briggs fought Lewis aggressively and had the champion in trouble at the end of the first round, but Lewis dominated the remainder of the fight and scored three knockdowns over Briggs in the next four rounds, ultimately winning by fifth round technical knockout.